pierrejay/EZModbus/docs/30-how-to-guides/301-modbus-server-slave.md

 temperature = getSensorReading() * 100;  // Update the value any time
 ```

-Instead of the classical "struct w/ designated initializers" notation, you can also use a more straightforward syntax using a simple initializer list :&#x20;
+Instead of the classical "struct w/ designated initializers" notation, you can also use a more straightforward syntax using a simple initializer list :

 ```cpp
 Modbus::Word tempWord = {Modbus::INPUT_REGISTER, 100, 1, &temperature};
 ```

-{% hint style="info" %}
+!!! note "Thread safety note"
-**Thread safety note**: Using `volatile uint16_t` ensures atomic access for single registers & prevents concurrent access on most 32-bit architectures.
+    Using `volatile uint16_t` ensures atomic access for single registers & prevents concurrent access on most 32-bit architectures.
 However, if you're updating related Words or need strict timing guarantees, consider using handlers with proper synchronization instead.
-{% endhint %}

-### **Handler functions**
+### Handler functions

 * Provide custom read and/or write functions for the entire Word
 * Automatically invoked by the server after checking request validity